ivdiazsa/DotnetBenchmarker/README.md

         currently supported.

 - `binariesPath`: The folder where you have your Crossgen2 build.

+If you specified a runtime repo earlier, then you can omit the crossgen2 section for that specific OS.
+The tool will search the repo and get it from there.

 **NOTE**: Check the _NOTE_ at the end of the runtimes' section.
 The same
           applies to the crossgen2's.